 The Witness Note 2017

 The sounds in this composition are recorded in the neighborhood of Metaxourghio, Athens with contact microphones, filtered through materials on the street: parking bollards, tram posts, signs, electric boxes, and fences.
-Live sound is filtered into the gallery space via a contact microphone an exterior balustrade sending sound into a pair of transducers on the windows.
+Live sound is filtered into the gallery space (Atopos, Athens) via a contact microphone an exterior balustrade sending sound into a pair of transducers on the windows.

 NEW ADVENTURES IN SOUND ART, TORONTO, CANADA

 DUN LOAGHAIRE INSTITUTE OF ART, DESIGN, TECHNOLOGY, DUBLIN, IRELAND